 Composite lumber, more commonly known as plastic lumber, is an incredibly versatile product that can be used for light construction.
 Materials made from composites can be more durable and has stronger resilience to environmental conditions.
 In many cases, they are also more affordable when compared to products made from 100% lumber stock.

-The biobased content in composite panels should be at least 23% for them to be accepted in the BioPreferred program.
+The biobased content in composite panels should be at least 23% for them to be accepted in the BioPreferred Program.
 Products can be made from new or recycled materials, with specific examples varying between manufacturers.
 Examples of the ingredients used in plastic lumber are HDPE, wheat straw, recycled wood, and rice husk.
 Some products have a biobased content of up to 50%, reducing the amount of HDPE used to create affordable and hard-wearing plastic lumber.

-Spot removers used for carpet and upholstery cleaning need to be at least 7% biobased before they can be certified under the BioPreferred program.
+Spot removers used for carpet and upholstery cleaning need to be at least 7% biobased before they can be certified under the BioPreferred Program.
 Many of the top manufacturers have exceeded the minimum biobased requirements, with some products having over 54% biomass-derived ingredients in the product and packaging.

-The simple fact is that consumers today are more likely to choose biobased products when the effectiveness and price are comparable to a non-biobased alternative, thus companies will need to consider USDA BioPreferred label certification to stay competitive.
+The simple fact is that consumers today are more likely to choose biobased products when the effectiveness and price are comparable to a non-biobased alternative, thus companies will need to consider USDA BioPreferred Program certification to stay competitive.